dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_to_points.rst

 ==========

 Mode
-   :Evaluated: Creates points from the curve's evaluated points based on the resolution attribute for NURBS and Bezier splines.
+   :Evaluated: Creates points from the curve's evaluated points based on
+               the resolution attribute for NURBS and Bézier splines.
    :Count: Samples each spline by evenly distributing the specified number of points.
    :Length: Samples each spline by splitting it into segments with specified length.